Publications | Presentations | PhD Students | Blog | Twitter

 I am a historical geographer with research interests in geography’s disciplinary and discursive histories, in book history, and in the history of science.
 My work has examined, among other topics, the history of polar science and exploration; the origins of environmentalist thought in geography; eighteenth- and nineteenth-century travel writing; the communication of scientific knowledge in text, image, and speech; the popular and scholarly reception of scientific knowledge; and the circulation and diffusion of ideas.
-My current book project—provisionally entitled The forgotten radical: William Macintosh and the transnational circulation of seditious print in the Age of Revolution—focuses on the eighteenth-century Scottish travel writer William Macintosh, author of Travels in Europe, Asia, and Africa (1782).
+My current research—which focuses on the eighteenth-century Scottish travel writer William Macintosh, author of Travels in Europe, Asia, and Africa (1782)—is supported by a Research Fellowship from the Leverhulme Trust.

-I am Reader in Historical Geography and Director of Graduate Studies (Admissions and Recruitment) in the Department of Geography at Royal Holloway, University of London and welcome enquiries from potential postgraduate students with research interests in historical geography.
-I am, in addition, Book Review Editor of the Journal of Historical Geography, Honorary Secretary of the Historical Geography Research Group of the RGS-IBG, and co-convener of the London Group of Historical Geographers.
+I am Reader in Historical Geography in the Department of Geography, Royal Holloway, University of London and welcome enquiries from potential postgraduate students or postdoctoral researchers with research interests in historical geography.
+I am also Ordinary Member of the Historical Geography Research Group of the RGS-IBG and co-convener of the London Group of Historical Geographers.

 Department of Geography, Royal Holloway, University of London, Egham Hill, EGHAM, TW20 0EX, UK.